MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-frequently-asked-questions.md

 Yes.
 For more information, see [Configure Microsoft Edge using Initial Preferences settings for the first run](./initial-preferences-support-on-microsoft-edge-browser.md)

+## Does Microsoft Edge still use Windows SChannel for it's secure protocol configuration?

+No. With all chromium based browsers, it leverages [BoringSSL](https://github.com/google/boringssl).
+This means specific secure protocol configurations must be done via Edge or Edge specific configuration in Intune or Group Policy.
+The former Edge Product Manager discusses this more on his blog [Can I.. in the new Edge?](https://textslashplain.com/2020/02/26/can-i-in-the-new-edge/#can-i-disable-certain-https-ciphers)

 ## See also

 - [Microsoft Edge documentation landing page](./index.yml)